mauriciogeneroso/solid-principles/README.md

 ```

-Now the `BankingAppWithdrawalService` only supports withdrawable accounts and `FixedTermDepositAccount` doesn't need to throws an unexpected exception as before.
+Now the `BankingAppWithdrawalService` only supports withdrawable accounts and `FixedTermDepositAccount` doesn't need to throw an unexpected exception as before.

-Tips:
+Tips for apply LSP:

 * When thinking in Inheritance, be careful using `is a` creating subclasses.
 * Some more examples: We can have a system with a class `Bird` and method `fly()`, but not every bird `flies`.
 We can have a interface `Transport` that supports moviments for all directions, straigh, back, right and left and a class `Car` implementing them, but when implementation a `Train`, it goes only `straight` and `back`.
 * Breaking LSP, we introduce bugs and bad software design.
+* Using LSP and avoiding unnecessary method implementations, we ensure the class does exactly what is expected to do.

 ---
 ## 4. ISP: Interface Segregation Principle